shishirajm/SearchEngineResultsLookup/README.md

   * Using and configuring the appsettings
   * Standardising the log format
   * Lot more unit tests
+  * Build and packaging scripts.
   * On Frontend:
   * Could have used debounce
   * Felt redux would be over kill
   * I know UI can be lot better (But this is what happens when developer designs :) )
   * Lot more unit tests

  # Addressing Performance
  - At code level, Parallel.foreach and Task.WhenAll can be combined and optimized to get best result querying.